Compare & Save on Conveyancing Solicitors

 1. Do Your Research

-2. Choose a Conveyancing Solicitor
+2. Choose Conveyancing Solicitor

 Your conveyancing solicitor will look through the legal pack.
 They will also complete the relevant conveyancing searches.
 This should happen before the auction.
+You can find fully verified and regulated conveyancing solicitors through our comparison form.
+Compare up to 6 quotes to help you get the best price for the job.

-3. Get a Building Survey of the Property
+3. Get a Property Survey

-It’s a sensible idea to get your chosen property surveyed by an RICS Surveyor before the auction.
+It’s highly recommended to get your chosen property surveyed by an RICS Surveyor before the auction.
 The survey will identify structural issues and give a professional opinion on the property’s condition.
 This means you will know whether the property is worth purchasing.
-You can opt for a Level 2 (Homebuyers Survey) or the more thorough Level 3 (Building Survey).

-On average, a survey costs between £290-£1,390.
+You can opt for a Level 2 Homebuyers Survey or the more thorough Level 3 Building Survey.
+On average, a house survey costs between £290-£1,390.
 You will not get this money back if you choose to not make an offer on the property.

 Compare Local Conveyancers